-- A full blood count and a serum ferritin test or iron if needed. - If irregular bleeding, may carry out thyroidstimulating hormone, follicle-stimulating hormone (FSH), luteinising hormone, and oestradiol assessments.
-But not to diagnose menopause (NICE, 2015). - NICE (2018) hysteroscopy is suggested as the first line investigation for bleeding and ultrasound is the first line diagnostic tool for identifying other abnormalities such as fibroids and in the presence of pain. - Dependent on age and presenting complaint, a hysteroscopy and biopsy and treatment may be needed to investigate any cavity pathology and a colposcopy to investigate any cervical abnormality. - Women may present with similar symptoms that have different causes.
-For example, women with PCOS may have irregular, heavy bleeding with spotting and post-coital bleeding but these symptoms could apply equally to women with a sub-mucosal fibroid. - Confirm women's recollection of cervical screening with the medical records.
+- A full blood count for all women with HMB.
+Consider a serum ferritin or iron, although do not carry out routinely (NICE, 2018). - If irregular bleeding, may carry out thyroid stimulating hormone, follicle-stimulating hormone (FSH), luteinising hormone, and oestradiol assessments.
+But not to diagnose menopause (NICE, 2019). - NICE (2021) hysteroscopy is suggested as the first line investigation for bleeding and ultrasound is the first line diagnostic tool for identifying other abnormalities such as fibroids and in the presence of pain. - Dependent on age and presenting complaint, a hysteroscopy and biopsy and treatment may be needed to investigate any cavity pathology and a colposcopy to investigate any cervical abnormality. - Women may present with similar symptoms that have different causes.
+For example, women with PCOS may have irregular, heavy bleeding with spotting and post-coital bleeding but these symptoms could apply equally to women with a sub-mucosal fibroid. - · Confirm women's recollection of cervical screening with the medical records.

-Initial treatments would depend on the cause:
+Initial treatments would depend on the cause

-- For HMB follow the NICE guidelines with IUS, tranexamic acid, progestrogens. - For PCOS it would depend on the desired outcome: - fertility concerns may need referral - lack of periods would need adequate progestrogen cover for the endometrium.
+- For HMB follow the NICE (2021) guidelines with IUS, tranexamic acid, progestrogens. - For PCOS it would depend on the desired outcome: - · fertility concerns may need referral - · lack of periods would need adequate progestrogen cover for the endometrium.